NodeBE4/opinion/_posts/2022-08-01-EnclavedMicrostate.md

 I'd also caution against simply multiplying the population figure by 4 to get the number of adult male smokers and also to use that figure to measure the effect on the economy and society: for one there were plenty of women who smoked opium, even if fewer than men by a significant margin; for another, women also contributed to the economy and were no less part of wider society.

+----- __675.10__ -----2022-08-09 10:57:32+08:00:

+In effect, I am very sceptical of modern non-Chinese writers somehow devising higher estimates than even the most alarmist of contemporaneous Chinese commentators.
+There may be any number of ways these figures might have come about: dividing total import numbers by some arbitrary figure for average annual consumption might give wildly varying numbers depending on what that assumed annual consumption figure is, for instance.
+The other thing is that during the war itself, quite obviously the British would be encountering larger numbers of smokers because they operated exclusively next to major bodies of water (the sea and the Yangtze) which were of course the routes by which opium entered the country to begin with.
+If these sources were obtained by extrapolation from local contexts, that might also explain a lot.
+After all, if you go by consumption figures in Guangdong and extrapolate to the empire, you will get a considerable overestimate, whereas if you go by consumption figures in, say, Henan, and extrapolate that, you will get a considerable *under* estimate.

 ### 676: [What If?
 China (Taiwan) | Alternate History Of China](https://old.reddit.com/r/imaginarymaps/comments/whqhh6/what_if_china_taiwan_alternate_history_of_china/), submitted on 2022-08-06 23:07:51+08:00.

 ----- __676.1__ -----2022-08-07 15:25:24+08:00: